TRAVEL/SPORTS/RECREATION

 Access Adventures enriches the lives of people with disabilities and other under-served members of our community by providing outdoor recreation, open space access, education and therapy, through a working partnership with horses.

-Shared Adventures.
-Organizers of recreational activities for the disabled.
+Shared Adventures – Organizers of recreational activities for the disabled.
 Check out this video interview with Foster Andersen and how he started Shared Adventures.

-Sins Invalid - a disability justice based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ
+Sins Invalid - A disability justice based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ

 Adapted Recreational Resources– San Francisco Bay Area

-City of Sacramento Access Leisure aims to optimize quality of life and provide enhanced life experience to people with disabilities through accessible recreation programs and services.
+City of Sacramento Access Leisure – Aims to optimize quality of life and provide enhanced life experience to people with disabilities through accessible recreation programs and services.
 Programs include a variety of recreational and competitive sports, social and leisure functions, and outdoor educational, and residential and day camping adventures.

-Adventures From A Wheelchair - Reviews and Videos of wheelchair accessible trails in the San Francisco Bay Area
+Adventures From A Wheelchair – Reviews and videos of wheelchair accessible trails in the San Francisco Bay Area